 Margaret L. Kripke PhD and Tacey A. Rosolowski PhD

-In this final segment of her interview, Dr. Kripke comments on the growth of MD Anderson and on her own career and life after retirement.
+In this final chapter of her interview, Dr. Kripke comments on the growth of MD Anderson and on her own career and life after retirement.
 She begins by noting that many people think that the institution has already become too big.
 She talks about the loss of personal relationships, but that the mission remains strong.
 She notes that there were concerns at the executive level about "how big is big enough,"but that the demand for services will increase as the population ages.
 She explains why satellite operations offer a good solution.
 Dr. Kripke reflecte on what has given her most satisfaction in her career.
 Scientifically, she says she was pleased to move forward the Montreal Protocol, which got rid of chlorofluorocarbons (noting with pride that Al Gore mentioned her in his book, An Inconvenient Truth).
 Administratively, she was proud to bring a sense of fairness, transparency, and a change of leadership style to the role of Vice President of Academic Programs.
 She also feels she made significant contributions to women in the institution.
 She hopes that the Office of Women Faculty Programs will continue.
 Dr. Kripke then speaks about her most meaningful awards, singling out her 1984 receipt of the Lila Gruber Award for Cancer Research from the American Academy of Dermatology, since it is more meaningful to be recognized by those outside one's field than by colleagues.
 In the last minutes of the interview, Dr. Kripke speaks about the person behind the research and administrative personas.
 Her "great escape place"is in Magnolia, Texas, where she and Dr. Fidler own property.
 She built a pool and a greenhouse so she could raise orchids and likes country life, being a "biologist at heart."
 Reflecting on career expectations of her daughter and stepdaughter, she notes differences between the experiences of career women today and when she was going through her career, acknowledging that things have changed.

 -